moskytw/uwsgi-emperor/README.md

 ## Log

-The log of uWSGI Emperor will be placed at `/var/log/uwsgi-emperor.log`.
+The log of the uWSGI emperor will be placed at `/var/log/uwsgi-emperor.log`.